 Figure 1.
 Conceptualization of the Cushing match-mismatch hypothesis represented by the curve in panel (a).
 The hypothesis postulates that a consumer should temporally ‘match’ (i.e., where fitness is the highest) the peak of its energetic phase with the peak of resource availability (a,c) and if there is any change to the relative timing of the interaction (e.g., because the consumer shifts its phenology earlier (b) or later (d) relative to the resource), there will be a decrease in the consumer’s fitness (i.e., a mismatch) (a).
 At the curve’s limits, consumer fitness should fall to zero when the change in relative timing is sufficiently large (a).
 Curves in panels b-d represent the seasonal changes in the abundance of the consumer (red) and resource (black) where during some part of the year abundance declines to zero.

 Figure 2.
-A flow diagram for forecasting fitness due to the Cushing Hypothesis, following the hypothesis itself we focus on consumers.
-First, both major assumptions must be met; if, for example, consumer density is the major controller on fitness, then no further work is warranted.
-If both assumptions met forecasting requires both knowledge of the mechanisms and the pre-climate change baseline.
-In some cases the mechanism predicts the pre-climate change baseline (i.e., in both our examples), and we color mechanisms in whether they predict both pre-climate change synchrony and asynchrony depending on specifics (purple), synchrony (blue) or asynchrony (red).
-Note that multiple mechanisms may operate in many systems
+A flow diagram for forecasting climate change effects on consumer fitness as predicted by the Cushing hypothesis.
+This figure is not meant to be exhaustive but rather to highlight a pathway researchers can take.
+First, both major assumptions must be met; if, for example, consumer density is the major controller on its fitness, then no further work is warranted.
+If both assumptions are met, forecasting requires both knowledge of the ultimate mechanisms and the pre-climate change baseline.
+In some cases, the mechanism predicts the pre-climate change baseline (i.e., in both our examples), and we color mechanisms in whether they predict both pre-climate change synchrony and asynchrony depending on specifics (purple), synchrony (blue) or asynchrony (red).
+Note that multiple mechanisms may operate in many systems.

 Figure 3.
 Conceptualization of key assumptions, and resulting implications for climate change predictions, often made about the Cushing hypothesis when pre-climate change baselines are not defined. (a) Differences in the phenological time-series of a consumer-resource interaction, where red represents the resource and black represents the consumer, during conditions of stationarity, shown here before early the 1980s (i.e. before climate change began), and non-stationarity, shown here after the early 1980s. (b) Most studies in this literature assume that consumer fitness was highest before climate change (i.e., a match; synchrony hypothesis).
 However, an alternative hypothesis put forward by Singer and Parmesan (2010) (i.e., the asynchrony hypothesis) postulates that conditions before climate change may not represent a ‘match’ in the system.
 The implications for climate change predictions for the two hypotheses are illustrated: If the synchrony baseline hypothesis is supported, then climate change will necessarily lead to declines in consumer fitness.
 If the asynchrony baseline hypothesis is supported, climate change may not lead to declines in consumer fitness. (c) Without establishing a pre-climate change baseline and defining where an interaction falls along a curve, it is difficult to predict how climate change-driven changes to the relative timing of the interaction may affect consumer fitness.
 For example, in scenario 1, climate change could lead to an increase or decrease in consumer fitness depending on how the relative timing of the interaction changes.
 Similarly, in scenario 2 (i.e. alternative asynchrony baseline), climate change could lead to an increase but to a much smaller degree.